NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/uk_ADS_Meta.md

 -   No

 The documentation includes only one example of a query and response flow.
-There are no explanations for what the fields in the GUI mean.
+However, there are no explanations for what the fields in the GUI mean.

 **OC18: Does the platform's ad repository documentation include or link to its terms of use?**